maryamasadm/Computer-Vision-Scientist-Road-Map/README.md

-# Compmuter Vision Road Map 📚
+# Computer Vision Road Map 📚

 Welcome to my advanced repository dedicated to deepening my expertise in Computer Vision.
 As a PhD in Computer Science with a specialization in Computer Vision, this repository serves as a comprehensive log of my additional studies, research, and practical experiences.